charlesfendt/table-impexp/README.md

 - Run also on Android !

 # Known issue
-- XLSX eport of date is buggy :-(
+- None :-) The bug with Excel date is now fixed !

 # RoadMap
 - I plan to add an import interface (stream mode too)